 What does an evaluation cost, and how may I pay for it?

-The cost of a comprehensive neuropsychological evaluation at NESCA is $5500.
-We require a 50% payment at the time of your child’s initial appointment and the balance at the second testing session.
+The cost of a comprehensive neuropsychological evaluation at NESCA is $5800-$6800.
+We collect a $500 deposit at the time of scheduling.
+We require a 50% payment three business days before your child’s initial testing appointment and the remaining balance three business days prior to your child’s final testing session.
 We accept personal checks and all major credit and debit cards.

 NESCA currently accepts Blue Cross Blue Shield for the following providers: Drs.
 Asher, Burns, Creedon, Currie, Dautoff, Folsom, Gibbons, Halladay, Hess, Milana, Rodriguez, and Talamo.
 NESCA can submit claims for some of their services directly to Blue Cross Blue Shield.